Folkestone Groomers Directory

 For dogs carrying extra weight, hydrotherapy is often the only way to start exercising safely.
 The water supports their body while they work on fitness, preventing the joint damage that would occur if you tried to walk them into shape.

-Conditions Hydrotherapy Can Help With
+Hydrotherapy for Dogs: Conditions It Can Help With

 Vets commonly recommend hydrotherapy for specific orthopaedic and neurological conditions.
 Here's what it's most often used to treat: